Brahmaputra River Course

-- The maximum depth of the river is 120 meters, and the overall average is 38 meters.
+- The river's highest depth is 120 meters, while its average depth is 38 meters.

-- After a long course, it empties into the Bay of Bengal, located northeast of the Indian Ocean.
+- It flows into the Bay of Bengal, northeast of the Indian Ocean, after a lengthy journey.